PedroCristo/README-TEST/README.md

 ![Update Bag](./assets/readme/features/interactive_messages/watches_clocks_messages_update_bag.jpg)

-- When users update the bag they will see a success message at the top right of the screen..<br>
+- When users update the bag they will see a success message at the top right of the screen.<br>

 ### Remove Product from Bag